-Professor Marc Deisenroth is the DeepMind Chair of Machine Learning and Artificial Intelligence at University College London and the Deputy Director of UCL’s AI Centre.
-He also holds visiting faculty positions at the University of Johannesburg and Imperial College London.
+Professor Marc Deisenroth is the DeepMind Chair of Machine Learning and Artificial Intelligence at University College London and the Deputy Director of the UCL Centre for Artificial Intelligence.
+He also holds a visiting faculty position at the University of Johannesburg.
 Marc leads the Statistical Machine Learning Group at UCL.
 His research interests center around data-efficient machine learning, probabilistic modeling and autonomous decision making with applications in climate/weather science and robotics.

 In 2018, Marc received The President’s Award for Outstanding Early Career Researcher at Imperial College.
 He is a recipient of a Google Faculty Research Award and a Microsoft PhD Grant.

 In 2018, Marc spent four months at the African Institute for Mathematical Sciences (Rwanda), where he taught a course on Foundations of Machine Learning as part of the African Masters in Machine Intelligence.
 He is co-author of the book Mathematics for Machine Learning, published by Cambridge University Press.

 Machine Learning: Data-efficient machine learning, Gaussian processes, reinforcement learning, Bayesian optimization, approximate inference, deep probabilistic models

 Robotics and Control: Robot learning, legged locomotion, planning under uncertainty, imitation learning, adaptive control, robust control, learning control, optimal control

 Signal Processing: Nonlinear state estimation, Kalman filtering, time-series modeling, dynamical systems, system identification, stochastic information processing